Xelerit-Robotics/.github/profile/README.md

 </div>

----

-## Vision
-At Xelerit, we are building the future of factories automation where **AI agents configure, program, and validate industrial automation code**.
+> At Xelerit, we are building the future of factories automation where **AI agents configure, program, and validate industrial automation code**.

 ---